ekomsSavior/PHISH_HUNTER_PRO/README.md

 **PHISH_HUNTER_PRO is for ethical use only.**

-do not test on networks you dont have permission to test on.
+You must have permission to test on networks.

 Use responsibly.
 You accept full liability for how you use this software.